async-profiler/async-profiler/docs/ConverterUsage.md

 for HTML output as HTML is the default format for conversion from JFR.

+Multiple JFR files can also be specified as input, and:
+1. If the output is a filename, a single flamegraph will be generated from a merged version of the input JFR files.
+   **NOTE**: Overlapping time windows for JFR files could result in duplicated events, skewing results.
+   Therefore, make sure you are recording *disjoint* sets of JFR events.
+2. If the output is a directory, one flamegraph per input JFR file will be generated.

 ### Flame Graph options

 To add a custom title to the generated Flame Graph, use `--title`, which has the default value `Flame Graph`: